Purchase Invoice for Small Businesses

 Choose a system: Decide whether you’ll manage invoices digitally or with a physical filing system.
 If going digital, scan paper invoices to keep everything in one place.

 Establish a filing system: With modern technology, more and more businesses are storing their paperwork on a hard disk or in the cloud.
-Most accounting software packages allow you to store invoices on the package.
+Most accounting software packages allow you to store invoices in the package.
 Examples of online storage are QuickBooks and Xero.
-The only problem this may cause in the future is if you change provideers and lose access to the files.
+The only problem this may cause in the future is if you change providers and lose access to the files.

 The other option is a paper-based filing system.
-The best way to make an invoice easier to find is to file supplier invoices alphabetically and by invoice number order.
+The best way to make an invoice easier to find is to file supplier invoices alphabetically and by invoice number.
 Filing the newest invoices on top will ensure they are the easiest to find.

 Some accounts departments have two files for purchase invoices: one for invoices paid and another for outstanding invoices.

-It is legally required to keep all your paperwork for at least six years from the year-end date.
+It is legally required to retain all your paperwork for at least six years from the end of the year.

 Automate Where Possible